karstenzip/Poto/README.md

-# Imagur
+# Poto

 ## How to use this?

-### Download the neccesary files
+### Download the necessary files

-Go to [Releases](https://github.com/codeman1o1/imagur/releases) and download the latest version of Imagur.
+Go to [Releases](https://github.com/codeman1o1/Poto/releases) and download the latest version of Poto.

-Go to [imagur.karsten.zip](https://imagur.karsten.zip) and convert your image.
+Go to [poto.karsten.zip](https://poto.karsten.zip) and convert your image.

 ### Install the Add-In